Page updated 13 May 2014

 The Treasury’s interest in improving State sector performance arises from its combined roles as an economic and financial advisor to the Government, as well as one of three central agencies (along with the State Services Commission and the Department of Prime Minister and Cabinet).
 The shared central agency approach to state sector performance allows greater collective leverage on performance issues.

-Current State Sector Projects
+Current State Sector Projects and Programmes

 - Better Public Services